duckduckgo/duckduckhack-docs/submitting/checklist.md

 	If you're not sure about this, we're happy to help.

+## Does the data source have paywalled content?

+- **For any content provider supplying data to an Instant Answer, any paywalled content must be:**

+	1. Labeled as such in the Instant Answer; and

+	2. Must always provide enough information in the Instant Answer/landing page combination to be significantly more useful than the organic results.

 ## Are you using static (hardcoded) information?

 - **All information should remain accurate in the long term.**